sujunyan/SDSC8006RL_project/README.md

 python pacman.py -h
 ```

 The main algorithm is implemented in the file multiAgents.py.
-One can also refer to the https://inst.eecs.berkeley.edu/~cs188/sp21/project2/ for other details.
+One can also refer to the https://inst.eecs.berkeley.edu/~cs188/sp21/project2/ for more details.

 ## Acknowledgement